The rising cost of health and safety failings

 - 144 workers died in the workplace,

 - 1.4 million people suffered from a work-related illness, and

 - 30.7 million days were lost due to work-related illness and workplace injury.

 The biggest cost of health and safety incidents is on your company's reputation and employee morale.
 However, financial penalties for health and safety failings can also be substantial.
 In this blog post, we take a look at some recent statistics around fines for health and safety breaches and explore some of the biggest fines issued in the UK.

 £1m+ fines are the new norm

-Since the new Sentencing Guidelines into effect in February 2016, the financial penalties for companies found guilty of health and safety failings have increased.
+Since the new Sentencing Guidelines into effect in February 2016, the size of health and safety fines has increased.
 In October last year, the Health and Safety Executive (HSE) published their latest enforcement statistics for the UK.
 In the 12 month period up to 31 October 2018, fines handed to duty holders found guilty of health and safety offences totalled £72.6m, with an average penalty of around £147,000 per case.

 Further analysis of the data shows a total of 45 cases where a fine of over £500,000 was imposed and 19 cases with fines exceeding £1m.
 The largest single fine was for £3m, which was imposed on a Spanish Construction Company following a fatal fall from height.

 The manufacturing and construction industries received the most fines, with £27m in fines imposed on manufacturing companies (average fine £204,608) and £18m issued to the construction industry (average fine £97,855).